adityabais1/Cat-painting/README.md

 This cat face painting is designed with various CSS shapes and properties to depict a charming cat face.
 By leveraging CSS, you can create artistic visuals without relying on images.

-## Preview

-Insert a preview image or GIF of the cat face painting here.

 ## Getting Started